[?] Subscribe To This Site

 • STEP - 3 Cutting The Laminate Stair Treads

-• Cutting the risers will need to be done in such a way so they fit tight along the edges.
-I prefer to do them after the treads are cut so they will rest on the tread that will be installed there.
+Cutting the risers will need to be done in such a way that they fit tight along the edges.
+I prefer to do them after the treads are cut so they will rest on the thread that will be installed there.

-• In order to have the riser set flush on the tread below it may need to be scribed if the stair tread is not flat.
+• An order to have the riser set on the tread below it may need to be described if the stair tread is not flat.

 • STEP - 5 Scribing The Riser

-• Cutting the stair nose molding and getting it to sit level on the riser.
+• Cutting the stair nose molding and getting it to level on the riser.

 • STEP - 6 Cutting Stair Nose Molding